-As the struggle to stop climate change intensifies, the world must find more sustainable alternatives, and bamboo is one of the best.
+As the struggle to stop climate change intensifies, the world races to find more sustainable alternatives, and bamboo is arguably one of the best.
 Centuries of deforestation and fossil fuel dependency have depleted some of the planet’s most precious resources, and it’s throwing ecosystems out of balance.
 Many environmentalists are looking to bamboo as something of a miracle plant.
 But just how sustainable is bamboo?

-In fact, bamboo is probably the most sustainable crop on the planet.
-As the fastest-growing plant on earth, bamboo can produce enormous quantities of biomass on an annual basis.
-As a grass, it matures quickly and can be harvested frequently.
+In fact, bamboo is one of the most sustainable crops on the planet.
+Some bamboo species are among the fastest-growing plants ever recorded, and they can produce enormous quantities of biomass on an annual basis.
+As a grass, it matures quickly and can be harvested frequently and continuously.
 And the uses for bamboo are practically unlimited.
 From kitchen utensils to furniture to construction materials to ethanol fuel, there’s almost nothing you can’t do with bamboo.

 Bamboo is not quite as abundant as wind and sunshine, the green choices for energy.
 But as a natural resource, it’s hard to think of anything more readily renewable.
-So let’s look at a few features that make bamboo so sustainable.
+So let’s answer some common questions and look at a few features and benefits that make bamboo so sustainable.
+And if you’re serious about it, be sure to check out our detailed articles about growing bamboo and farming bamboo.

 Why bamboo is so sustainable